a2istogether/a2istogether/README.md

 - 👋 Hi, I’m Arun
+- 👀 I’m a Frontend Developer
-- 👀 I’m interested in Web Development and Android App Development
+- 🌱 I’m currently learning Backend Development
-- 🌱 I’m currently learning BCA and also WebDevelopment -My Instragram Id is a2_is_together
+-My Instragram Id is a2_is_together

 <!---